caltechlibrary/andor/docs/Workflow-Use-Cases.md

     + remove the "deposit" workflow from "anonymous" user
 2. Allow reviewers to read and delete deposits but not create or update them.
 3. Allow reviewers to assign objects to editorial, published and embargoed queues
-4. Currators have full access to all objects in all queues
+4. Curators have full access to all objects in all queues

 Jane is a curator.
 Millie is a reviewer.
 Anne is a user who we want to be able to "deposit" objects but she has no other responsibilities.

 Here's the steps to implement a solution

-1. Remove "anonymous" membership in "depost"
+1. Remove "anonymous" membership in "deposit"
 2. Add user objects for Mille and Anne
 3. Create a workflow called "depositor" with can create objects in the "review" queue
 3. Create a workflow called "reviewer" that operates on the "review" queue and given that workflow read, delete permission for objects in the queue and is allowed to assign objects to editorial, published and embargoed queues